 Nathalie is a member of the Experimental Medicine and Biomedicine research group.

 We discovered that modulation of cell surface receptors is a significant mechanism to control the cellular response to chemokine stimulation, which can differ between cell types.
-We demonstrated that internalisation, intracellular transport, and recycling could regulate the surface expression and function of chemokine receptors; 2) modulate immune cell migration and response to bacterial infection; 3) control the ability of HIV to enter target cells.
+We demonstrated that the processes of internalisation, intracellular transport and recycling can 1) regulate the functioning of chemokine receptors; 2) modulate immune cell migration and response to bacterial infection; 3) control the ability of HIV to enter target cells.

-The lab uses in vitro differentiation of human peripheral blood samples and in vitro culture of blood-isolated white blood cells as a model system.
-Projects require application of molecular, cellular, as well as biochemical approaches using a broad range of techniques, with prevalence of flow cytometry, confocal & TIRF microscopy, pull-downs with western blotting, molecular cloning for cell transfection, and cell-based functional assays.
+The lab uses a combination of immortalised cell-lines, human peripheral blood samples and in vitro culture of blood-isolated white blood cells as a model system.
+Projects require application of cellular, molecular as well as biochemical approaches using a broad range of techniques, with prevalence of flow cytometry, confocal & TIRF microscopy, pull-downs with western blotting, molecular cloning for cell transfection, and cell-based functional assays.

-Recruitment of monocytes to sites of inflammation is critical for the development of a protective immune response and elimination of pathogens.
-This process is governed by the ability of chemokines secreted by cells in the inflamed tissue, to attract circulating blood monocytes.
-Once arrived at the source of infection, monocytes arrest and carry out their duties of innate immune cells.
-Our project aims to elucidate the mechanisms controling chemokine receptor expression and regulation on T cells versus monocytes and establish how they influence monocytes in innate immune responses.
+Recruitment of activated T cells and monocytes to sites of inflammation is critical for the development of a protective immune response and elimination of pathogens.
+This process is governed by the ability of chemokines secreted in the inflamed tissue to attract T cells and monocytes towards the source of infection where they carry out their immune cell duties.
+Our project aims to elucidate the mechanisms controlling chemokine receptor expression and regulation on T cells versus monocytes and establish how they influence immune responses.

-The trafficking of chemokine receptors in cells is tightly controlled by the cellular machinery from regulators of membrane transport and cytoskeleton to signalling and membrane components.
-The goal of this project is to identify new interacting partners implicated in the regulation of CCR2 and CCR5 receptors upon chemokine stimulation and cross-regulation via other surface receptors.
+The distribution of chemokine receptors at the surface cells is tightly controlled by the cellular machinery from regulators of membrane transport and cytoskeleton to signalling and membrane components.
+The goal of this project is to identify new interactions influencing the behaviour of the CC chemokine receptor CCR5 at steady state or upon chemokine stimulation and cross-regulation via other surface receptors.

 Visit Dr Nathalie Signoret's profile on the York Research Database to see a full list of publications, browse activities and projects, explore connections, collaborations, related work and more.